kgolofelo/payfast/README.md

 it has little impact on Laravel’s architecture, it almost just plugs in.
 The system has also benefited from VUE’s efficient data binding and routing when rendering the components onto a Web browser.

-Laravel's database migration and seeder has been setup to create all the necessary tables and movie data that is required to book a seat.
+Laravel's database migration and seeder have been setup to create all the necessary tables and movie data that is required to book a seat.

 ## Setup Guide
 #### Step 1